USD ($)

 «Cisco Certified Network Associate (CCNA)

-OSI stands for Open Systems Interconnection.
-The OSI model defines a networking framework to implement protocols in different layers.
+The OSI model in computer networks is a framework to implement protocols in different layers.
 It's a key concept to understand the fundamentals of IT infrastructure and essential network communications.

-In this article, we will learn about the OSI model in computer networks, discuss the 7 layers of the OSI model, and compare it to the TCP/IP model.
+In this article, we have explained the OSI model and the 7 layers of the OSI model.
+We have also covered the functioning of each OSI layer and compared the OSI model of networking to the TCP/IP model.

 Furthermore, if you are interested in learning more technical aspects, like in-depth working principles of the OSI model, enrolling in our Cisco Training courses can help you.

-The OSI Model is a framework that helps understand how different networking protocols work together to enable communication over networks.
-Developed in the late 1970s by the International Organization for Standardization (ISO), to standardize networking functions and promote interoperability between various systems.
+It was developed in the late 1970s by the International Organization for Standardization (ISO) to standardize networking functions and promote interoperability between various systems.

 The OSI Model divides the communication process into seven layers, each with specific responsibilities.
 This separation allows for easier troubleshooting and development of networking technologies.
-By defining clear roles for each layer, the OSI Model helps ensure that devices from different manufacturers can communicate effectively.
+These different OSI layers ensure that devices from different manufacturers can communicate effectively.

 CCNA Live TrainingJoin Live CCNA training class.Explore course